astral-sh/uv/docs/reference/cli.md

 ## uv add

-Add dependencies to the project (experimental).
+Add dependencies to the project.

 Dependencies are added to the project's `pyproject.toml` file.